aeschi/Orientation_Project/documentation.md

 - [ ]  restructure code.. for gui
 - [ ] improve perfomance for smoother animation (we'll see)
 - [ ] improve sound animation (doable)
+- [ ] sound design/editing for swimming and bouldering (doable)
+- should add description of data: The gravity sensor provides a three dimensional vector indicating the direction and magnitude of gravity.
+Typically, this sensor is used to determine the device's relative orientation in space.
 Links:
 [medium article](https://medium.com/@mag_ops/music-visualiser-with-three-js-web-audio-api-b30175e7b5ba),
 [codepen](https://codepen.io/Zebrathy/pen/dyoaoPQ?editors=0010),